Curves in Hilbert modular varieties: Introduction

-The geometry of these varieties has attracted a lot of attention, especially in dimension $n=2$ \cite{Hirz}.
+In the sequel, we turn to the analytic side of these questions.
+The geometry of Hilbert modular varieties has attracted a lot of attention, especially in dimension $n=2$ \cite{Hirz}.
 In higher dimension, the Kodaira dimension of Hilbert modular varieties was studied in \cite{Tsu85} showing that for almost all $K$, $X_K$ is of general type.
 This property suggests that Hilbert modular varieties should in general satisfy the Green-Griffiths-Lang principle.

 \begin{conjecture}(Strong Green-Griffiths-Lang conjecture) Let $X$ be a complex projective variety of general type.
 Then there exists a proper algebraic subvariety $Z\subsetneq X$ such that every (non-constant) entire curve $f:\C \to X$ satisfies $f(\C) \subset Z$. \end{conjecture}